43615/dcim/README.md

 ```
 ### *dc improved - Expanded rewrite of a classic RPN calculator / esoteric programming language*

-### I currently consider this project to be completed (or rather not expandable any further without breakage).
-A more generalized and elegant fresh reimagining is in the works.
+### I currently consider this project to be finished (or rather not reasonably expandable).
+To be dramatic, I feel like it has grown into a disjointed mess of decent ideas that just don't agree with each other.
+A more generalized and elegant reimagining is in the works.

 This readme only mentions changes compared to GNU dc.
 If you're unfamiliar with its core principles, read its man page or [the Wikipedia article](https://en.wikipedia.org/wiki/dc_(computer_program)).